adir1/adir1hugo/content/posts/2025-the-next-programming-revolution/index.md

 ## Containerized Oil Tanker

-Anther interesting approach to analyze this is an Oil Tanker!
-Lets say we need to transport oil from location to location.
-The fewer large "containers" we have, the more oil we can fit and the fewer heavy Metal walls/containers we will require.
-However there are some significant downsides - what if there is some damage to a wall, only single container will spill in such case, rather than entire oil?
+One interesting way of looking at the problem is as a large Oil Tanker!
+Lets say we need to transport oil from one location to another.
+The fewer large "containers" we use on our ship, the more oil we can fit and the fewer heavy metal walls/containers we will require.
+However there are some significant downsides - for example in case of a damage to a wall only single container will spill out, rather than entire ship.
 Or what if we need to move multiple different types of oil?

 ## Walk the Talk

-What I realize is that our journey is more about where we started - with large servers and data centers helping companies large and small organize world's information.
-As we move into public cloud solutions (aka: Hyperscaler data-centers), we are exploring the best organizational solutions to maximize compute and storage resource utilization.
+What I realize is that our journey is more about where we started - with large servers and data centers helping companies organize world's information.
+Then we realized that there are large benefits in sharing the data-centers between companies, and leaving their operation to the experts.
+Yet as we move to this public cloud infrastructure (aka: Hyperscaler data-centers), we are still exploring the best organizational approach that balances speed, cost and security.

-My sense is that we are yet to figure the "Optimal" end state, perhaps then we can prepare a more solid strategy of how to get from "here" to "there".
-Meanwhile I say lets enjoy this exploration of combination space together!
+My sense is that we are yet to figure out the "Optimal" end state, perhaps then we can prepare a more solid strategy of how to get from "here" to "there".
+Meanwhile I say lets enjoy this exploration of combination-space together!

 ## Some further reading to explore